 Learn more about this road bike wheels scoring.

-Watch my video review of the Lún HYPER SE review.
+You can also watch my video reviews.
+Here is the Lún HYPER SE review.

 Crosswind Stability

-I tested 45mm DRIVE, 50mm HYPER, D45 HYPER SE 23, and D45 HYPER 3 wheels.
-I honestly don’t know what difference these few millimeters in rim depth make because I haven’t had the opportunity to test the same 45mm and 50mm deep wheels side-by-side.
+I tested 45mm DRIVE, 50mm HYPER, D45 HYPER SE 23, D45 HYPER 3, D50 DRIVE II, and D50 HYPER 5 wheels.
+I honestly don’t know what difference these few millimeters in rim depth make, because I haven’t had the opportunity to test the same 45mm and 50mm-deep wheels side-by-side.
+However, I noticed the wider wheels feel more stable in crosswinds.

 In theory, the shallower the wheels, the more stable they are, and vice versa.
 Another factor that could contribute to the better crosswind stability of DRIVE wheels is their external width.
-HYPER 2020 wheels have an external width of only 26mm, while DRIVE wheels have 29mm.
+HYPER 2020 wheels have an external width of only 26mm, while DRIVE wheels have an external width of 29mm.
 The HYPER SE 23 feel more stable than HYPER 2020, maybe because of the 27.6mm external width, but they still have worse crosswind stability than DRIVE.
-Finally, the HYPER 3 feel slightly more stable than the HYPER 2023 and almost as stable as the DRIVE wheels.
+Finally, the HYPER 3, HYPER 5, and DRIVE II feel more stable, most likely thanks to their external width of over 30mm.

 Stiffness and Responsivity